What Is an Annual Report? Definition, Purpose & Components

 Look for an "unqualified opinion" in the auditor's report, which indicates clean financial statements with no material issues.

-Letter to Shareholders and Highlights
+4. Letter to Shareholders from CEO

 The letter from the CEO or board chair summarizes the company's performance and outlines strategic direction.
 This section often includes performance highlights such as key achievements, goals reached, awards received, and significant initiatives.
 The letter communicates management's vision and priorities to shareholders in accessible language.